knpuniversity/oauth/knpu/javascript-implicit-google-plus.rst

 Finishing the Login Callback
 ----------------------------

-Remove the ``redirecturi`` parameter and finish the login callback function by copying the examle from `Step 5`_ of the docs and making some changes:
+Finish the login callback function by copying the example from `Step 5`_ of the docs and tweaking the code to use jQuery:

 .. code-block:: html+jinja